nhu92/SPrOUT/wiki.md

-# SPrOUT: Species PRediction frOm mixed DNA Using Target sequencing
+# SPrOUT: Species Prediction Of Unknown Taxa

 SPrOUT is a pipeline designed for identifying plant species from mixed DNA samples using the Angiosperms353 target sequencing kit and the HybPiper workflow.